qknight/docker-ts5client/README.md

 3. Once you visit the webpage, http://example.com, the TeamSpeak will automatically start

-  Inside the container you can also use **xterm** with right mouse button to start the /ts5client/TeamSpeak binary.
+  Inside the container, the ts5client should start automatically already.
+You can also use **xterm** with right mouse button to start the /ts5client/TeamSpeak binary or use the TeamSpeak link below the xterm link.

 This work was inspired by https://gitlab.com/Linuxserver.io/docker-wireshark